Free shipping for orders over 80 EUR

 Fruity and mild

 Most people can probably already imagine what this taste is like.
-However, the fruit notes can appear very differently.
-The most common associations that whisky lovers use to describe it in more detail are: fresh fruits such as orange, lemon, kiwi, apple or dried fruits such as plums, figs or fruit.
+However, the fruit notes can appear in very different ways.
+The most common associations that whisky lovers use to describe it in more concrete terms are: fresh fruits such as orange, lemon, kiwi, apple or dried fruits such as plums, figs or fruit.

 Flowery